AeonDigital/Shell-MSE-Main-Module/doc/05 Function Manual.md

   Check more information about types in _Types.md_.

 - [[name]]
-  Must contain the cononical name of this parameter.
+  Must contain the canonical name of this parameter.
   This is the name that´s will be used with the hints.

 - [[properties]]